Local authority and police powers to close premises

 Tenant's rights and responsibilities during closure

-The relevant legislation says nothing about the effect of a closure order on a tenant's rights and obligations under a tenancy agreement.
-However, the tenant will presumably remain liable for rent, but be unable to claim housing benefit for the property during the closure period.
+The relevant legislation does not address the effect of a closure order on a tenant's rights and obligations under a tenancy agreement.

 Occupiers made homeless by a closure order can make a homelessness application, although they may be considered intentionally homeless.
 It should be noted that a tenant's inability to control their children's behaviour might not justify an intentional homelessness decision.[7]